spicyneutrino/SumoXPypsa/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please follow these guidelines:
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ### Development Setup